 Real Geeks has been a leader in the real estate lead generation space for quite some time.
 It offers great versions of some of the highest converting landing pages out there (our favorite is its home valuation landing page), and it can easily link with your CRM to make the start of the nurturing process of these leads easy.

 BoldLeads is a real estate lead generation company recently acquired by the fantastic CRM Propertybase, but you can still use its lead generation services ad hoc.
 The BoldLeads landing pages are attractive, they convert well, and require virtually no hands-on time from real estate agents to get started.
 Our favorite part about BoldLeads is that the ads it places on social media platforms to drive people to the landing pages are well written and attractive, something you can really be proud to share on social media.

 InCom doesn’t specialize in only landing pages, it offers a full suite of website services as well.
 But, unlike other real estate-specific website builders, you can get its services for less than $40 a month, a real steal.
 InCom’s landing pages are designed to work perfectly with the rest of its website services, so if you are in need of a new real estate website as well as new landing pages, InCom is the place to start.

 Bringing It All Together

 Your real estate landing pages are an important part of your website lead generation plan.
 If you aren’t directing your leads to landing pages, you’re missing out on important conversion opportunities.
-If you need help putting together your landing pages, Placester is a great place to start, and with their free IDX website for members of the National Association of Realtors, you can’t beat the starting price.
+If you need help putting together your landing pages, Placester is a great place to start, and with their discounted IDX website for members of the National Association of Realtors, you can’t beat the starting price.